DataTalksClub/stock-markets-analytics-zoomcamp/cohorts/2024/homework 1.md

 Sum up all dividends paid in 2023 per company and divide each value by the closing price (Adj.Close) at the last trading day of the year.

-Find the maximm value in % and round to 1 digit after the decimal point.
+Find the maximum value in % and round to 1 digit after the decimal point.
 (E.g., if you obtained $1.25 dividends paid and the end year stock price is $100, the dividend yield is 1.25% -- and your answer should be equal to 1.3)

 ---
 ### Question 6.
 [Exploratory] Investigate new metrics